 The STI-VS (RPH-VS) is a logical function providing the verification service defined in Clause 4.2 of IETF RFC 8443 [Ref 8], with the exceptions and additions specified in this clause.

-When a terminating NS/EP Priority Service Provider receives an NS/EP Priority Service call with an Identity header containing a "ppt" value of "rph", the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on local carrier policy and implementation (e.g., a NS/EP Priority Service call tagged as received from outside of the carrier trusted SIP domain) to verify the signed SIP RPH.
-The verifier retrieves the certificate referenced in the “rph” PASSporT protected header and follows the basic certificate path processing as described in Clause 5.3.1 of ATIS-1000074.v002 [Ref 2], following the chain until the root certificate is reached, and ensures that the root certificate is on the list of trusted STI-CAs.
+When a terminating NS/EP Priority Service Provider receives an NS/EP Priority Service call with an Identity header containing a "ppt" value of "rph", the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on local carrier policy and implementation (e.g., an NS/EP Priority Service call tagged as received from outside of the carrier trusted SIP domain) to verify the signed SIP RPH.
+The verifier retrieves the certificate referenced in the “rph” PASSporT protected header and follows the basic certificate path processing as described in Clause 5.3.1 of ATIS-1000074 [Ref 2], following the chain until the root certificate is reached, and ensures that the root certificate is on the list of trusted STI-CAs.

 The verifier validates that the “rph” claim including the “iat” claim as specified in Clause 4.2 and Clause 6.2 of IETF RFC 8443 [Ref 8] respectively.
 The verifier shall also follow the RFC 8224 [Ref 5]-defined verification procedures to check the corresponding originating identity (i.e., the originating telephone number in the “orig” claim) and destination identity (i.e., the terminating telephone number in the “dest” claim).